Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: SATAN

 11:15 "if" This is a FIRST CLASS CONDITIONAL SENTENCE.
-There were Satanically inspired false teachers within the church at Corinth.
+There were Satanically inspired false teachers within the house churches at Corinth.

 They are with us today!